How to grow fuchsias

-Fuchsias are often trained as standards.
+Many fuchsias grow extremely well in pots.
+Fuchsias with a trailing habit are ideal for growing in hanging baskets or containers, and bush types can be trained as standards.
 You can buy ready-grown plants, or, if you're patient, try it yourself – it can take a number of years.
 Remove the lower side shoots in spring and support the plant with a cane.
 If growing standard fuchsias in containers they're often better with no underplanting as they'll soon fill the pot.

 In this clip from Gardeners' World, Monty Don explains how to grow a standard fuchsia in a pot:

 How to plant fuchsias

 Plant hardy varieties in spring or early summer.
 Dig in plenty of well-rotted organic matter before planting, and firm and water in well.
 Add a thick layer of mulch, such as well rotted manure or garden compost, to lock in moisture and feed the plant.
 Water regularly until established.
 Hardy fuchsias suffer if moved, so make sure you've picked the perfect spot.

 Plant out half hardy fuchsias in late May, when all danger of frost has passed.
 Harden them off (gradually acclimatise them to conditions outdoors) for a week or two beforehand.
 If planting into pots, use a peat-free multi-purpose compost with added slow-release fertiliser.
 Water plants in well.